 II Kings 18:4 - “He removed the high places, and brake the images, and cut down the groves, and brake in pieces the brasen serpent that Moses had made: for unto those days the children of Israel did burn incense to it: and he called it Nehushtan.”

-Hezekiah began to reign when he was twenty-five and became one of Judah's outstanding kings.
+Our verse is describing some of the noble reforms carried out by Hezekiah, the king of Judah.
+He began to reign when he was twenty-five and became one of Judah’s outstanding kings.
 A very interesting action was taken in our text.
-The Bible says that he "brake in pieces the brasen serpent that Moses had made: for unto those days the children of Israel did burn incense to it: and he called it Nehushtan."
+The Bible says that he “…brake in pieces the brasen serpent that Moses had made: for unto those days the children of Israel did burn incense to it: and he called it Nehushtan.”

 When Moses was leading Israel, fiery serpents were sent among the people as a form of judgment.
 When Moses prayed for the people, God instructed him to make a brazen serpent and set it on a pole.
 When the people were bitten, they could look at it and they would be healed.
 Apparently, the people kept the brazen serpent, and it became an object of worship.
 The Bible says, "the children of Israel did burn incense to it.”